SpecCRA/vlads_data_project/README.md

 # Scraper outputs
 The scraper will work game by game and will only save the **most recent game**.

-1. Spurs' traditional player box score outputs
+1. Spurs' traditional player box score outputs - `players_spurs_box_score.json`
-2. Opponent traditional player box score outputs
+2. Opponent traditional player box score outputs - `players_opp_box_scores.json`
-3. Spurs' traditional team box score outputs
+3. Spurs' traditional team box score outputs - `team_box_scores_spurs.json`
-4. Opponent traditional team box score outputs
+4. Opponent traditional team box score outputs - `team_box_scores_opp.json`
-5. Misc team game statistics
+5. Misc team game statistics - `misc_box_stats.json`
-6. Spurs' shot data by zone
+6. Spurs' shot data by zone - `shots_spurs.json`
-7. Opponent shot data by zone
+7. Opponent shot data by zone - `shots_opp.json`
-8. League average shot data up the most current point of the season
+8. League average shot data up the most current point of the season - `shots_league_avg.json`

 # How to use scraper
 * Download the entire repository
 * Run `data_scraper/scraper.py` to gather, format, and output `JSON` files

+# Warnings
+* If a previous file exists, this script will overwrite the last file.
+* The folder creation may not work on Windows because of the path naming notation.
+	* If this is a problem, create a `data/` folder outside the scraper scripts folder.

 ## In progress: